das-friday-night/erNews/README.md

 38. run jupyter
     - docker run -it --rm -p 8888:8888 siyuanli/cs503_tensorflow_jupyter

+39. upload tensorflow.ipynb, go through the tutorial to learn tensorflow
+40. create news classifier service
+    - install tensorflow and pandas
+    - create news cnn model to setup convolution steps, one hot word processing, loss function, training process
+    - create classifier trainer to setup vocabulary processor, estimator, fit, prediction and accuracy calculation
+    - import all news training and testing data in labeled_news.csv
+41. expose the news classifier service as a rpc server
+    - create function to load trained model and vocabulary processor
+    - install [watchdog](https://pythonhosted.org/watchdog/) to monitor cnn model change. working as a hot starter, meaning that once new training model updated, this watchdog could update the current loaded trained model and vocabulary processor correspondingly.
+Notice that once model and vocabulary processor are trained with new data, the state(information) in the classifier object and the vocab_processor object are still using the outdated state.
+Hence, manual update needed
+42. create a classifier service rpc client in py_utils
+43. update news_scraper with classifier function before store a new news into database

 * To start either client or server by itself: `npm start`
 * In script section of client/package.json.
 Except `npm start`, all other command need to do it with `run`,